SignalK/specification/gitbook-docs/request_response.md

 The exact format of the message for a specific request is definted elsewhere in the specification.

 A request should include the `context` when appropriate and must include a client generated `requestId`.
-The `requestId` is a string and it should be a uuid.
+The `requestId` is a string and it must be a v4 uuid.
 It will always be included in any response to the request by the server.
-The server may reject a `requestId` if it is a duplicate or is not sufficietly unique.

 For example. a request to PUT a value: